ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Although, because threads have read the initial value of `a` (which was `0`), we might end up having `a` with a value of _either_ `100` _or_ `200`.
-So it's not only utterly wrong, but also non-deterministic.
+So it's not only utterly wrong but also non-deterministic.

-This certainly is an oversimplified scenario, but it demonstrates how non-atomic operation might go wrong.
+This certainly is an oversimplified scenario, but it demonstrates how the non-atomic operation might go wrong.

 Gladly, there are many solutions that allow one to simplify development of concurrent software.
 Sometimes such guarantees can be achieved by